semgrep/semgrep-docs/docs/release-notes/november-2024.md

   - [Why do new rules keep appearing in Comment or Block mode?](/kb/rules/ruleset-default-mode)
 - Added the following sections in the docs homepage:
   - A summary of the latest release notes
-  - A summary of supported languages for all Semgrep products.
+  - A summary of supported languages for all Semgrep products

 ### Changed